 At Woodcroft we work continuously to improve what we do in order to make every placement a success.
 The school opened in 1963 and is a family owned independent special school, registered and inspected by Ofsted and approved by the Department for Education.
 As a primary day school with a Key Stage 3 transition group, we are registered to take pupils up until the age of 13.
-The National Autistic Society accredits our provision and we meet the Investors in People standards for staff development.
+The National Autistic Society accredits our provision.
 We are proud of our school and appreciate your interest.

 Woodcroft is set in beautiful surroundings on the edge of Epping Forest with daily school transport links to London.
 We are close to local shops, a library and other services, so pupils can enjoy many activities within the wider community.

 We have an experienced, committed and approachable team of teachers, therapists and support staff.
 We work in partnership with parents and local authorities to offer a broad, balanced and relevant curriculum, as well as practical support and care.

 Woodcroft School works flexibly to meet the needs of its pupils.
 We provide a high staff to pupil ratio wherever needed – whether a child requires extra support in a mainstream school, or is likely to make more progress at a special school.
 With intensive therapy and support, Woodcroft aims to prepare pupils to continue their education within their local authority.

 Dual placement, where a pupil stays on roll at two schools, and transition support linked to a mainstream school, may also be available for some pupils.
 Further details of these and other ways we can help are available from the head teacher.

 Woodcroft’s ethos is based on putting the needs of its pupils first.
 Our approach is child-centred and practical, providing flexibility to adapt to pupil needs and to fit in with local authority services.